 In September David and Terry attended the 2016 GRAM at Chachaanteng Restaurant, Holborn, 36-38 Kingsway, London, WC2B 6EY.
 Hosted by Greater Manchester Humanists, many Humanists UK officers were in attendance, including new officers Teddy Prout (Director of Community Services) and Sarah Gillam (Director of Communications).
 The GRAM was structured firstly into three 40 minute workshops run by Humanists UK officers and chosen from the following topics:

 1. Dialogue and 'Interfaith' - How can groups engage in dialogue with local faith organisations?

 2. Younger and student humanists - How can groups attract a younger demographic of members?

 3. Supporting apostates - How can groups support people leaving religion?

-4. School speakers - How can groups support the BHA's School Speaker Programme
+4. School speakers - How can groups support the Humanists UK's School Speaker Programme

 5. Community impact project - What projects can local groups design that will have the maximum positive impact on your community and how to get them funded?

 6. Campaigns - How should local groups campaign?

 7. Strengthening diversity - How can groups increase the ethnic and gender diversity of their (and the Humanists UK's) membership?

 8. Pastoral Care - How can groups support the Humanists UK's Pastoral Care work?

 This was followed by a very professional presentation by Carolyn Bishop of Greater Manchester Humanists on a ten-point plan for building a successful annual events programme.
 After this, Sarah Gillam, the Humanists UK's new Director of Communications and Development, discussed how to spread the word about our partner groups.